practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

     Using the REPL provides instant feedback on each expression as they are evaluated, greatly increasing your understanding.

-## Comments

-`;;` two semi-colons for a line comment, `;` single semi-colon to comment the rest of the line

-`#_` comment reader macro to comment out the next form

-`(comment ,,,)` form to comment all the containing forms, useful to [:fontawesome-solid-book-open: separate experimental and established code](/clojure/introduction/repl-workflow/#rich-comment-blocks-living-documentation) in a namespace.

 ## Clojure expressions

-Clojure is mostly written with "expressions", a lists of elements inside parentheses, `()`, separated by space characters.
+Clojure is written with "expressions", a lists of elements inside parentheses, `()`, separated by space characters.

+An expression is made of one or more forms, a form is a general term for anything that legally evaluates in Clojure, e.g. a number, string function definition, etc.

 Clojure evaluates the first element in an expression as a function call.
 Additional elements in the expression are passed as value arguments to the called function.